+Optics are fragile and must be handled carefully, preferably by the mounting ring only.
+Be careful to select optics that are thick enough to withstand the maximum assist gas pressure available for the process.
+This is especially important in metal cutting applications using high-pressure assist gases.
 Cleanliness is another important issue affecting performance and becomes increasingly important as laser power increases.
-Dirty or scratched lenses will underperform, exhibit a vastly shortened lifetime, and may fail catastrophically.
+Dirty or scratched lenses will under perform, exhibit a vastly shortened lifetime, and may fail catastrophically.

-When the application requires air (instead of nitrogen) as an assist gas, use only breathing quality air available in cylinders from a welding supply company.
+When the laser application requires air as an assist gas, use only breathing quality air available in cylinders from a welding supply company.
 Compressed shop air contains minute particles of oil and other contaminants that will damage optical surfaces.
-If compressed shop air is the only choice available, it must be filtered and dried to ISO 8573-1:2010 Class 1, 2, 1 specification shown in the table below.
+If compressed shop air is the only choice available, it must be filtered to the specifications shown in the following table.